FreeTTSFreeTTS

 How do I make a pause longer than 10 seconds?

-Azure caps `<break time>` at 10 seconds per tag.
+The `<break time>` tag caps at 10 seconds.
 For longer silences, stack multiple breaks: <break time="10s"/><break time="10s"/><break time="5s"/> gives you 25 seconds.
 Or use mstts:silence at the top of your document to set a global between-sentence silence if you just want spacious pacing throughout.

 Does Studio support voice cloning?